CMBAgents/cmbagent/cmbagent/data/cobaya/cobaya_compute.md

 # How to run cobaya?

-We run cobaya from within the Bash shell using `cobaya-run` command with `-f` flag.
+We run cobaya from within python block using `cobaya-run` command with `-f` flag.

 The yaml file is saved via a python script `setup_yaml.py`